 Table of Contents

-Step 1 – Prepare Your Mechanic’s Lien Document
+Step 1: Prepare The California Mechanic’s Lien Form

 What’s the first step in getting your California mechanics lien filed?
 The first step is preparing your mechanics lien form.
 This may seem like a simple task, but beware: mechanic’s lien laws are very complex.
 Even if you have a proper mechanics lien form there are many traps for the inexperienced.
 This section will help you get the mechanics lien form you need, get it filled out, and get it ready for filing.